Posts

 Image

-After his resurrection, Jesus declared: “ All authority in heaven and on earth is given to me, therefore, go and make disciples of all nations! ” He then dispatched his disciples to announce his Lordship and salvation to the “ uttermost parts of the Earth .”
-The Era of Salvation commenced with his death and resurrection; therefore, his life-giving message must be announced to all men.
-The Son of God has achieved salvation for his people!
+The Good News announced by Jesus of Nazareth provides salvation and life for men and women of every nation and people .
+After his resurrection, Jesus declared: “ All authority in heaven and on earth is given to me, therefore, go and make disciples of all nations !”
+Thus, he sent his disciples to announce his lordship and salvation to the “ ends of the Earth .”
+Christ’s Death and Resurrection are the foundation of the “ Good News ” of God’s kingdom and gracious salvation, and this life-giving message must be announced to all men and in every nation under heaven.

 The Final Harvest